Coexistence of competing first passage percolation on hyperbolic graphs: Survival of (Proof of Theorem )

 and these two inequalities together imply

 Now, considering the triangle $\{a,b,v\} $ we have

 Using the triangle inequality we see that

 Comparing \eqref{eq:dav-low} and \eqref{eq:dav-up} we obtain a contradiction, showing that the two conditions in \eqref{eq:delta2delta} are not compatible in the current setting, meaning that at least one between $d_G(B,v)\leq \delta$ and $d_G(v,u) \leq 2\delta$ has to hold.
-This proves that \eqref{eq:bog-bis} holds also in Case (ii). \end{proof}
+This completes the proof of the lemma in Case (ii). \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lemma:bog}] Given Lemma~\ref{lemma:defhyp}, the proof is a simple generalization of that of \cite[Lemma 2]{Bogopolski}, but we include it for the sake of completeness.
 Let $x$ be any fixed vertex and $s$ as in the statement.
 Take an element $y\in B_G(x, s)$ and suppose that $y$ satisfies~\eqref{eq:reqy}, namely that